Levashovo Memorial Cemetery

 Bodies dating back to the Terror were first found there in spring 1989 by a Memorial (society) exploration group led by V.T.
 Muravsky.
 The FSB, successor to the NKVD and KGB, finally handed the area over to the city council in 1990.

 Monuments, memorials and plaques

-Many collective memorials to particular ethno-confessional groups have been added in the grounds of the cemetery since 1990 (see "Gallery" below) and the large monument of the "Moloch of Totalitarianism" (sculptors Nina Galitskaia and Vitaly Gambarov) was erected by the entrance in 1996.
+Many collective memorials to particular ethno-confessional groups have been added in the grounds of the cemetery since 1990 and the large monument of the "Moloch of Totalitarianism" (sculptors Nina Galitskaia and Vitaly Gambarov) was erected by the entrance in 1996.
 A memorial to Italians who died in the Soviet Gulag was added to the site (Gallery No. 8) in 2007.
+Other memorials were enacted for a range of groups, including Jews, Norwegians, Assyrians, Seventh-day Adventists, and the deaf.